-During an ICO, a white paper is usually created to outline the parameters of the project to be developed.
-Investors then buy in with either fiat or cryptocurrency and receive tokens that represent a stake in the project.
-These are comparable to owning shares and can be used within the ecosystem of the project.
+During an ICO, a white paper is usually created to outline the project’s parameters to be developed.
+Investors then buy in with either fiat or cryptocurrency and receive tokens representing a stake in the project.
+These are comparable to owning shares and can be used within the project’s ecosystem.

-Contrary to how normal shares work, these tokens can be seamlessly transferred either between users or through a recognized cryptocurrency exchange.
+Contrary to normal shares, these tokens can be seamlessly transferred between users or through a recognised cryptocurrency exchange.

 Because it is so easy to transfer the tokens, this allows for liquidity.
-In turn, this pushes price volatility that is determined by the market’s perception of the project in question.
+In turn, this pushes price volatility determined by the market’s perception of the project.

-The kicker here is that the tokens provide access to a future product or service.
-So, in theory, the value of the tokens will increase as soon as the product is launched, and usage increases.
-As a result, early ICO participants get to reap the rewards of capital gains on the issued tokens.
+The kicker is that the tokens provide access to a future product or service.
+So, in theory, the value of the tokens will increase as soon as the product is launched and usage increases.
+As a result, early ICO participants reap the rewards of capital gains on the issued tokens.

-Taking a look at the drivers which encourage users to adopt and participate in the cryptocurrency and decentralized ecosystem, most are related to simplicity and safety in a digital space.
-The main benefits of engaging with them include:
+Looking at the drivers that encourage users to adopt and participate in the cryptocurrency and decentralised ecosystem, most are related to simplicity and safety in a digital space.
+The main benefits of engaging with them include the following:

 Autonomy For Users

-One of cryptonomics’ central concepts is autonomy in transacting.
+One of the cryptonomics’ central concepts is autonomy in transacting.
 By definition, cryptocurrencies give users much more autonomy over their digital financial assets when compared with fiat currencies.
-Users can control exactly how they spend their money without having to go through an intermediary authority such as a government or financial institution.
+Users can control how they spend their money without going through an intermediary authority such as a government or financial institution.

 Users can be assured that all transactions made on the blockchain are anonymous.
-Any purchases that a person makes with their crypto is private and cannot be linked easily to the person unless they choose to make it public knowledge.
+Any purchases a person makes with crypto are private and cannot be linked easily to the person unless they choose to make it public knowledge.

 The entire cryptocurrency ecosystem is peer-to-peer.
-This means that users in a digital space can make and receive payments to any other user within the global network without having to get approval from any external authority or source.
+This means that users in a digital space can make and receive payments to any other user within the global network without getting approval from any external authority or source.

 Safe and Secure Transactions

-Once a cryptocurrency transfer has been authorized, that transaction cannot be reversed.
-This means that you won’t incur “charge-back” transactions that are typically allowed by credit card companies.
+Once a cryptocurrency transfer has been authorised, that transaction cannot be reversed.
+This means you won’t incur “charge-back” transactions typically allowed by credit card companies.

-Normally, an agreement or returns policy is drawn up between the buyer and seller to safeguard against fraud, protect both parties, and lay out the conditions in the event of a mistake being made or a return being issued.
+Normally, an agreement or returns policy is drawn up between the buyer and seller to safeguard against fraud, protect both parties, and lay out the conditions if a mistake is made or a return is issued.

 Furthermore, cryptography employs strong encryption techniques throughout the distributed blockchain.
 This ensures that all transactions are protected against fraud and account tampering.